|Business Rating:||4.0 / 5|

 Adding to the Southwest Performance card’s value is the fact that Southwest points are fairly valuable.
 By our estimates, Rapid Rewards points are worth around 1.6 cents per dollar when redeemed for a Wanna Get Away fare on Southwest.

 The Southwest Performance card offers a pretty good earning scheme for business owners who frequently fly Southwest Airlines.
-You get 3 points per dollar on Southwest Airlines purchases — the most points offered by any Southwest credit card.
-Also, unlike all other Southwest credit cards, you earn bonus points on additional purchases: 2 points per dollar on social media, search engine advertising, internet, cable and phone services.
+You get 4 points per dollar on Southwest Airlines purchases and 3 points per dollar on Rapid Rewards hotel and car partners.
+Similar to other Southwest credit cards, you can now earn bonus points on additional purchases: 2 points per dollar on rideshare, social media, search engine advertising, internet, cable and phone services.
 You earn 1 point per dollar on the remainder of your purchases.
 Altogether, this adds up to a higher earning rate than what most airline cards offer.

 On the plus side, Rapid Rewards points are one of the most flexible and simple airline currencies on the planet.
 Your points don’t expire and there are no blackout dates or limits on how many points you can collect.
 As long as there is a seat available on a Southwest flight, you can purchase it with points.